 4.1 Common Context

 PDL, in nature, is a permissioned electronic ledger which is distributed.
 The capabilities to configure automated process which are permissioned fit into more possibilities for regulatory frameworks to provide legal certainty with distributed ledgers which usually are not single-jurisdictional governance model instead of multi-jurisdictional governance model.
-The European Union and the efforts for the Digital Single Market in the European space represent per se a multi-jurisdictional governance model which can be harmonised for specific requirements when a distributed ledger is being used like EBSI (European Blockchain Services Infrastructure
+The European Union and the efforts for the Digital Single Market in the European space represent per se a multi-jurisdictional governance model which can be harmonised for specific requirements when a distributed ledger is being used like EBSI (European Blockchain Services Infrastructure).

+The present document does not consider the alternative approaches to identification and authentication commonly associated with distributed ledgers such as use of decentralised identifiers, and the electronic identification, authentication and signature services of eIDAS 2.

 4.2 Properties

-Integrity of record

-Immutability

-Sequence
+The main properties of a PDL are:

+Immutably: The content of the ledger cannot be changed

+Integrity: Any change to an individual record once placed in the ledger can be detected.

+Sequence: The sequence of records in a ledger cannot be changed

+Persistent: The above properties are not time-limited

+Verifiable / auditable: The above properties can be checked independent of any provider of ledger services.

+Accountable: Each members of a PDL can be held to account for the provision of its services.

+Non-essential properties of a PDL which may be provided using services external to the PDL

-Some have identity of originator
+The identity of the originator of a record

-Time is not inherent in PDL

-Permissioning within governance domain For example:

-Horizonal, or

-Vertical, or

-Transversal, or

-Combination

-consensus between members of governance domain

-automated synchronisation of ledgers over time

-verifiable,

-auditable

-accountable (non-reudiation)

-persistent over time
+The time at which a record was added to the ledger

+PDL is based upon multi-party provision of a distributed ledger with consensus and synchronisation protocols between the parties ensuring an agreed content of the ledger.

+PDL is also based on governance with permission the ledger providers.

+4.3 Governance

+4.3.1 Principles

+Principles of governance of a distributed ledger, including a PDL, based on ISO/TS 23635:2022 are as follows: